Permutation-Invariant Quantum Codes with Transversal Generalized Phase Gates: Background

-In the special case that the degree is a power of $2$, say $2b = 2^r$, the binary dihedral groups are instead referred to as the \textit{generalized quaternion groups}.
+In the special case that the degree of $\BD_{2b}$ is a power of two, $2b = 2^r$, the binary dihedral groups are instead referred to as the \bfit{generalized quaternion groups} (again see Chapter 12 of \cite{dicyclic}).
 We will denote these as